-Your bow number will be collected from the boat whilst on the pontoon and placed in a bucket with sanitized water.
-If the number has not been collected please would the coach remove it and place in the bucket
+Your bow number will be collected from the boat whilst on the pontoon and placed in a bucked with sanitized water.
+If the number has not been collected please would the coach remove it and place in the sanitized water.

-Note: If the time trial needs to be stopped, umpires in launches will wave bells, red flags and shout 'stop racing' through megaphones.
+Note: If the time trial needs to be stopped, umpires in launches should wave bells, red flags and shot 'stop racing' through megaphones.
 The organizing committee will also raise cars to drive along the South bank hooting the car horns.
 All crews should stop and await instructions from the nearest race official.